altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Publish to both stores
 - On scroll, change selected months in time header
 - When loading local pivs, check for existence and remove stale entries from pivMap
-- Dynamize "you're looking at" (more than two tags)
 - When clicking on month on time header, jump to relevant scroll position
 - When closing and re-opening phone, revive uploads that were not finished
 - Signup